The Nonprofit Impact System™

 - Our talent reflects the diversity of the people and communities we serve, and our work environment emphasizes inclusion and equity for everyone on our team.

-- We have a system for receiving regular input from all our stakeholders, such as donors, volunteers, community members, policymakers, and program participants/clients.
+- We have a system for receiving regular input from all our stakeholders.

 - We know what success looks like and use clear metrics to define it.